An Efficient Framework for Balancing Submodularity and Cost: Algorithm for the Matroid-constrained Problem

-\spara{Approximation guarantee.} We prove the following guarantee for the algorithm at the end of the section:

-\begin{thm} Algorithm \ref{algo:matroid} returns a solution $Q\in\mathcal{I}$ satisfying $\cov(Q)-\cost(Q)\geq\frac{1}{2}\cov(\opt)-\cost(\opt)$. \end{thm} Note that the above guarantee matches the approximation of the standard Greedy algorithm for monotone functions (the special case when the costs are equal to $0$).
+\spara{Approximation guarantee.} The following theorem states our approximation guarantee. \begin{thm} Algorithm \ref{algo:matroid} returns a solution $Q\in\mathcal{I}$ satisfying $\cov(Q)-\cost(Q)\geq\frac{1}{2}\cov(\opt)-\cost(\opt)$. \end{thm} Note that the above guarantee matches the approximation of the standard Greedy algorithm for monotone functions (the special case when the costs are equal to $0$).
 There are simple examples of monotone submodular maximization with a partition matroid constraint for which Greedy only achieves a $\frac{1}{2}$ approximation.
-There are algorithms that achieve the optimal $1-\frac{1}{e}$ approximation for monotone submodular maximization with a matroid constraint, but these algorithms maximize the multilinear extension of a submodular function --- a continuous extension of the discrete function $\cov$ to the domain $[0, 1]^V$ --- and are generally very inefficient.
-Our algorithm is the first algorithm with provable guarantees for the problem of maximizing the difference between a monotone submodular and a linear function subject to a matroid constraint.
+There are algorithms that achieve the optimal $1-\frac{1}{e}$ approximation for monotone submodular maximization with a matroid constraint, but these algorithms are generally very inefficient.